wk-Jin/confined-robot-proximity-risk/README.md

 ## Notes on Reproducibility

 The trained checkpoints are provided because GPU kernels, library versions, and hardware can introduce small numerical differences during training.
-The released checkpoints should be used when reproducing the reported evaluation and Score-CAM figures exactly.
+The released checkpoints correspond to those used for the results reported in the manuscript.

 The dataset images are stored as NumPy arrays (`.npy`) and referenced from CSV files by relative path.
 This avoids machine-specific local paths and keeps the release portable.